 21. Stay High

-Before they became popular, the three 6 mafia wrote and produced the ultimate hip hop song about smoking ganja.
-From the first verse led by syrupy soul to the middle verse by Young Buck's wild and the chorus, the song asks people to smoke marijuana.
+Before they became popular, the three 6 mafia wrote and produced the ultimate hip-hop song about smoking ganja.
+From the first verse led by a syrupy soul to the middle verse by Young Buck's wild and the chorus, the song asks people to smoke marijuana.